 British tradesman slang

-As inventors of the English language, the British are constantly finding new ways to keep the language fresh and exciting, and tradesmen in our country are no exception to this rule.
+As inventors of the English language, Brits are constantly looking for new ways to keep conversations fresh and exciting.
+The tradesmen in our country are certainly no exception, and have invented plenty of words for the techniques and materials they encounter on-site.

 Aggregate – A pile of sand-like material, such as building sand, coarse sand etc.